alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **Language splits**

 SRE principles are not dependent on programming languages.
 However, if your SREs are deeply involved in your source code, there may be some benefit in a split along these lines.
-Location splits If your organization’s engineering spans multiple offices, you might want to align SRE team placement with application development.
+Location splits If your organization's engineering spans multiple offices, you might want to align SRE team placement with application development.

 ### SRE Rollout